SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-04-natural-vs-vaccine-immunity-ii.md

 (95% confidence limit: 2.75 &ndash; 10.99).

-Note that the risk ratio there is bounded away from 1 by the 95% confidence limit, i.e., we're really sure this is a real thing and not just by chance.
+Note that the risk ratio there is bounded away from 1 by the 95% confidence limit, i.e., we're pretty sure this is a real thing and not just by chance.

 So we previously thought vaccine-induced immunity was probably better.
 Now we have to revise our opinion: vaccine-induced immunity is more than _5 times better!_